zackw/pinebook-pro-keyboard-updater/firmware/README.md

 No reboot is required for these changes to take effect, but ocassionally a reboot is required to wake the keyboard's controller back up - an unresponsive touchpad/keyboard after flashing is usually a symptom of this.
-The changes to the firmware .hex files are described in their respective .asm files.
+The changes to the firmware .hex files are described in their respective .asm files (they're not actually .asm files).

 You can find the labels and addresses by looking in `fw_ansi.a51` (assembly) and `src/main.c` (c pseudo code written by hand).